-The Bullet Ranch, a shooting range and retail firearms store that opened two months ago in Pataskala, gives central Ohio gun enthusiasts another choice in a market with few options, according to its owner.
+The Bullet Ranch, a shooting range and retail firearms store that opened last month in Pataskala, gives central Ohio gun enthusiasts another choice in a market with few options, according to its owner.

 Steve Garavuso, a former police officer and Pataskala resident, said the closest shooting ranges are in Columbus, Lancaster and New Albany.
 Delaware and Powell also have ranges.